top of page

 WHAT IS TRAUMA?

-Trauma refers to an event that threatens the life or integrity of the individual or a loved one, such as physical abuse, death of a parent, witnessing domestic violence, abandonment, natural disasters, war, community violence, or medical issues.
-Types of traumas include single, complex, developmental, historical and intergenerational.
+Trauma is an experience that threatens an individual’s safety or well-being, or that of a loved one.
+It can stem from events such as physical abuse, the loss of a parent, witnessing domestic violence, abandonment, natural disasters, war, community violence, or serious medical conditions.
+Trauma can take various forms, including single-event trauma, complex trauma, developmental trauma, historical trauma, and intergenerational trauma.

 bottom of page